-Type 1 RSI includes conditions such as carpal tunnel syndrome, de Quervain's tenosynovitis, and frozen shoulder.
+Type 1 RSI includes conditions, such as carpal tunnel syndrome, de Quervain’s tenosynovitis, and frozen shoulder.
 These conditions are often a result of overuse, but not always.
-They also often present with symptoms which are atypical of RSI's, for example swelling and inflammation, which are not present in true RSI conditions.
+They are also often present with symptoms which are atypical of RSI’s, for example, swelling and inflammation, which are not present in true RSI conditions.

 There is no test or imaging which can diagnose RSI.
 Diagnosis is therefore made based on a history of the client’s condition, symptoms, occupation and sporting involvement.
 Often surgeons and doctors are reluctant to diagnose RSI as it is not a specific injury and can have significant implications regarding insurance claims.

 It is important to get a correct diagnosis to identify the specific injury or condition which is causing the pain.
 Only then can the proper treatment and rehabilitation program be prescribed.
 However, in general, there are some things you can do to relieve the symptoms of repetitive strain injury.